 Are there collagen cookies completely without added sugar?

 Yes, but they are rare.
 Most products marketed as sugar-free contain small amounts of honey, coconut blossom sugar, or dates.
-Truly without added sugar are mainly cookies sweetened with erythritol, stevia, or allulose.
+Truly without added sugar are mainly cookies sweetened with erythritol, xylitol, stevia, or allulose.
 The Collagen Cookies from She is Sugar Free are currently the only recommendation on this list that consistently lives up to that claim.

 Which brands sell sugar-free collagen cookies?